Un-Four-Gettable – Women’s Lacrosse Does It Again

 Albany vs. Stony Brook Highlights

 Joe Spallina embodies Long Island lacrosse, and after a successful run as the head coach of the Adelphi women's program, he has taken over the Stony Brook women's lacrosse team and turned it into an immediate winner.
 The engineer of the nation's best turnaround in 2012 and winningest coach in program history after only three seasons, Spallina has the Seawolves competing annually for the America East title while also bursting onto the national women's lacrosse scene.
-He returns for a fourth season in 2015 with a stellar 48-12 overall mark, a 15-2 record in America East action and 90.8 percent of his goal scoring from the nationally-ranked 2014 America East championship team that advanced to the second round of the NCAA Tournament.
+He returns for a fifth season in 2016 with a stellar 66-14 overall mark, a 21-2 record in America East action and three consecutive America East titles and NCAA Tournament appearances.

-Under Spallina, Stony Brook has produced three IWLCA All-Americans, two Tewaaraton semifinalists, two conference championships and two NCAA Tournament second-round berths.
-SBU has been nationally ranked in at least one major poll 31 times.
+Under Spallina, Stony Brook has produced five IWLCA All-Americans, three Tewaaraton semifinalists, three conference championships and three NCAA Tournament second-round berths.

 Regular season conference champions and the top-seed for the tournament for the second straight year, SBU was awarded a host of postseason accolades.
 Goalie Frankie Caridi was a Tewaaraton semifinalist, third-team All-American, unanimous first-team all-conference pick and America East Defensive Player of the Year.
 ILWomen.com and LacrosseMagazinehailed her as Goalie of the Year.In total, Stony Brook racked up a league-high 16 all-conference accolades, including a conference-best four All-Rookie selections (Dorrien Van Dyke, Courtney Murphy, Alyssa Guido and Kristin Yevoli).
 Van Dyke became the second Seawolf to be named Rookie of the Year and was the only rookie to be named first-team all-conference.
 Michelle Rubino and Alyssa Fleming joined Van Dyke and Caridi on the first team, and Maegan Meritz, Yevoli, Murphy and Alyssa Cardillo placed on the second team.
 Three-year captain Jessica Romano and junior Marina Mestres earned All-Academic nods for their outstanding work on the field and in the classroom.
 The Seawolves were also namedan IWLCA Honor Squad for theiracademic achievements.